Submit your abstract here!

 - Research proposals that position medical anthropology in theoretical and methodological conversation with other (sub-)disciplines.

-We invite you to submit a 500 word extended abstract at this link by February 1st, 2020.
+We invite you to submit an abstract of no more than 500 words at this link by February 20th, 2020.
 After the notification of acceptance, you will be asked to submit a paper of no more than 4,000 words by May 5th, 2020, for discussion in a working group.

 Working group sessions will be organized based on inter-disciplinary engagement rather than topically, giving each group sufficient time to present and discuss each other’s work, decide together their guiding questions and discussions, and draft a summary to be presented at the closing plenary.
 Participants will be asked to circulate papers among their group members prior to the meeting.
 More information on workshops, keynotes and events will follow in due time.